Learn to Speak Scouting

 Scouting Anniversary Week

-This is the week, beginning on Sunday, that includes February 8, Scouting Anniversary Day.
-During the week, units are encouraged to conduct rededication ceremonies and to demonstrate Scouting’s purposeful activities.
+This is the week beginning on Sunday, which includes February 8, Scouting Anniversary Day.
+During the week, units are encouraged to conduct rededication ceremonies and demonstrate Scouting’s purposeful activities.

 Scoutmaster

-A volunteer Scouter, 21 or older, appointed by the chartered organization to lead a Boy Scout troop.
+A volunteer Scouter, 21 or older, appointed by the chartered organization to lead a Scouts BSA troop.

 Scoutmaster conference

-A distinctive feature of the troop advancement plan in which a Scoutmaster helps a Scout accept the responsibility for his own growth toward each rank.
+A distinctive feature of the troop advancement plan is that a Scoutmaster helps a Scout accept responsibility for his own growth toward each rank.

 Scoutmaster’s Minute